rar0n/rarons-TTS-Reader/README.md

 - TTS speech depends on KoboldCpp configuration.
   (Only between chunk pauses, chunk selection, and chunk preparation depends on this TTS Reader).
+- One issue might be if your system renders speech slower than real-time, there will be longer pauses between sentences (TTS chunks sent to KoboldCpp).
+  - You can just wait it out and save as wav or mp3 for later listen though.
+    (just press Play, then again to Pause, wait, and save it).

 Btw: At least partly the reason KoboldCpp stopped rendering voice, is probably due to me not knowing how to use the KoboldCpp properly, like setting enough